gillkyle/sol-journal/README.md

 There are 2 ways to get started using Sol Journal:

-1. You can use the hosted version (this is the simplest way to use the product) at [soljournal.netlify.com](https://soljournal.netlify.com)
+1. You can develop it locally after hooking it up to your own Firebase project by following the instructions below
-2. You can host your own version and manage it yourself following the [setup docs](https://github.com/gillkyle/sol-journal/blob/master/SETUP.md)
+2. You can host your own version and manage it yourself by following the [setup docs](https://github.com/gillkyle/sol-journal/blob/master/SETUP.md)

 Sol Journal uses firebase to support offline functionality and authentication, meaning a new Firebase app will need to be setup with Firestore as a database if you wish to host it yourself.
 Be sure to add documents for `users` and `entries`, as well as enabling email for user authentication.